 Applied Computing at the University of Waikato gives you the practical technological skills to provide effective business solutions.
-Applied Computing at Waikato emphasises hands-on opportunities to gain competence with a range of technologies including databases, website development tools, and visual software development environments.

 Computer Science is rapidly changing the world we live in.
 Studying Computer Science at the University of Waikato, you'll learn about software systems and how people and computers interact.
 You’ll also learn how to create new software, and ensure it's easy for people to use.

 Communication Design is concerned with visually communicating messages and ideas across multiple media platforms.
 As a communication designer, you will work to combine type and image to attract an audience's attention and deliver your client's messages.

 Mathematics is a subject of vital importance that underpins many activities of our modern world.
 Employers recognise University of Waikato Mathematics graduates for their analytical and problem solving skills as well as their high level of numeracy, which are critical skills for a broad range of jobs.